 The school will provide basic Art materials; however, students will be responsible for sourcing any further specialist materials they require for final folio pieces.
-Students will need 2 A3 folders and a box of 100 plastic pockets.
-Visiting exhibitions are a mandatory part of the course and may require additional costs.
+Visiting exhibitions is a mandatory part of the course and may require additional costs.

 VISUAL COMMUNICATION DESIGN